 - How much play sand do you need?
 If the size of your sandbox is 4 feet x 4 feet, to fill a 10-inch high surround adequately you'll need one half of a cubic yard of play sand (or a little over half a ton).
 To determine how much play sand to get, measure your contained area (depth x width x length in feet).
 Divide this number by 27 and you'll know how many cubic yards are required.
 Confirm it's correct with your sand supplier.

 - When not in use, cover the sandbox.
 If you don't, wandering cats will use it as a litter box.
 Cut a plastic tarp to the size of the bed, or use an old bedspread.
 It is easy to remove for play, and a dark color such as brown will blend in.
 Alternatively, use a screen as a cover, so that sunshine can enter and act as a disinfectant.

 - Build a "sandbox" of dirt.
-Children too old for a sandbox (5 to 8 years) will thoroughly enjoy a "dirt box."
+Children too old for a sandbox (five to eight years) will thoroughly enjoy a "dirt box."
 Simply fill the bed area with good topsoil, and let the kids play in it for a season or two.
 This will be a magnet for kids, providing endless hours of playtime involving toy metal trucks and plastic army men.
 Warning: kids will get very, very dirty in a dirt box.
 But that's the fun of it.

 - Build a beach for adults.
 This idea from Dick Cavanaugh is a nice addition to waterfront gardens or a backyard's built-in pool.
 Dig down about 12 inches in a large area 7 feet x 9 feet adjoining the pool patio.
 Fill with clean landscape or builders' sand (you will need 2 1/2 cubic yards.)
 Replenish the sand each spring or as needed.